Lineage 2 Adena farming guide - how to get rich in L2?

 If you don’t have a clan or group of friends, you should still easily be able to find a party as a spoiler.
 You will share your extra loot with them and they will offer their buffs or DPS.
 It’s not that bad of an option, especially if your main goal is to get your bounty hunter to a certain level.

 The best situation is to collect materials and recipes, to later craft desired items on your warsmith, but if you or your clan don’t have one, you still have some good options.
-You can either sell your materials and in-demand recipes to other players (they will often offer you better prices than NPC stores).
+Selling your materials and in-demand recipes to other players is a decent idea (they will often offer you better prices than NPC stores).
 Another thing you can do is crafting necessary items at other players’ private workshops.
 They will charge you a fee, but in the end, you’ll be able to create the item you want.

 Dwarven Fighter->Artisan->Warsmith->Maestro->Tyrr Maestro